Croats of Bosnia and Herzegovina: Kingdom of Yugoslavia

-After World War I, Bosnia and Herzegovina became part of the internationally unrecognized State of Slovenes, Croats and Serbs which existed between October and December 1918.
-In December 1918, this state united with the Kingdom of Serbia as Kingdom of Serbs, Croats and Slovenes,which was renamed the Kingdom of Yugoslavia in 1929.
+After World War I, Bosnia and Herzegovina became part of the internationally unrecognised State of Slovenes, Croats and Serbs, which existed between October and December 1918.
+In December 1918, this state united with the Kingdom of Serbia as the Kingdom of Serbs, Croats and Slovenes,which was renamed the Kingdom of Yugoslavia in 1929.
 This new state was characterized by Serbian nationalism, and was a form of "Greater Serbia".
-Serbs held control over the armed forces and the politics of the state.
+Serbs held control over the armed forces and the state's politics.
 With around 40% of Serbs living in Bosnia and Herzegovina, the Serbian leadership of the state wanted to implement a Serbian hegemony in this region.
 Bosnian Croats constituted around a quarter of the total Bosnian population, but they did not have a single municipality president.
-The regime of the Kingdom of Yugoslavia was characterized by limited parliamentarism, drastic elective manipulations and later King Alexander's 6 January Dictatorship, state robbery present outside Serbia and political killings (Milan Šufflay, Ivo Pilar) and corruption.
+The regime of the Kingdom of Yugoslavia was characterized by limited parliamentarian, drastic elective manipulations and later King Alexander's 6 January Dictatorship, state robbery present outside Serbia and political killings (Milan Šufflay, Ivo Pilar) and corruption.
 Yugoslavia was preoccupied with political struggles, which led to the collapse of the state after Dušan Simović organized a coup in March 1941 and after which Nazi Germany invaded Yugoslavia.

 King Alexander was killed in 1934, which led to the end of the dictatorship.
-In 1939, faced with killings, corruption scandals, violence, and the failure of centralized policy, the Serbian leadership agreed on a compromise with the Croats.
+In 1939, faced with killings, corruption scandals, violence, and the failure of centralised policy, the Serbian leadership agreed on a compromise with the Croats.
 On 24 August 1939, the president of the Croatian Peasant Party, Vladko Maček and Dragiša Cvetković made an agreement (Cvetković-Maček agreement) according to which Banovina of Croatia was created on territory of Sava and Littoral Banovina and on districts of Dubrovnik, Šid, Brčko, Ilok, Gradačac, Derventa, Travnik and Fojnica.
-Around 30% of the present-day territory of Bosnia and Herzegovina becomes part of Banovina of Croatia.
+Around 30% of the present-day territory of Bosnia and Herzegovina became part of the Banovina of Croatia.
 Those parts had a Croatian majority.
-The creation of Banovina of Croatia was one of the solutions to the "Croatian issue".
+The creation of the Banovina of Croatia was one of the solutions to the "Croatian issue".